Updated on June 30th, 2023

-If your student is heading into their senior year (Class of 2019), there’s no question that their high school senior year is exciting… but it’s also incredibly busy!
-Between the admissions process, scholarships, testing, finals, prom, graduation and more, it’s easy to feel overwhelmed.
+If your student has headed into their senior year (Class of 2024), there’s no question that their high school senior year is exciting… but it’s also incredibly busy!
+Between the college admissions process, college applications, scholarships, financial aid process, testing, finals, prom, graduation and more, it’s easy to feel overwhelmed.

 When it comes to college planning, it may seem like there are a million things to think about and complete, but being prepared is the key to limiting stress levels for you and your student.
 There are a few significant ‘hurdles’ your student needs to clear if they’re planning to head to college the following year.
-Additionally, timing is essential when it comes to the process, as you don’t want your student to miss important deadlines.
+Additionally, timing is essential when it comes to the financial aid process, as you don’t want your student to miss important deadlines (like college applications and financial aid deadlines).
 With the right resource, it can create some necessary breathing room for both you and your student, helping both of you stay sane during this busy time.

 - Make sure your resume is up-to-date and continue updating it throughout the year